SamR1/FitTrackee/docs/en/_sources/cli.rst.txt

    * - ``USERNAME``
      - Username.
    * - ``--set-admin BOOLEAN``
-     - Add/remove admin rights (when adding admin rights, it also activates user account if not active).
+     - [DEPRECATED] Add/remove admin rights (when adding admin rights, it also activates user account if not active).
+   * - ``--set-role ROLE``
+     - Set user role (when setting 'moderator', 'admin' and 'owner' role, it also activates user account if not active).
    * - ``--activate``
      - Activate user account.
    * - ``--reset-password``